This came up in a Chinese conversation I was having the other day, when I realised there's no easy way to refer to this symbol.

 - 々 is considered a symbol, not a Chinese character, despite its origin.

 - 々 cannot appear as the first character on a line.
 Since some publications have equidistant graphs, carrying one graph to the next line isn't allowed.
-In this case the preceding character is simply repeated on the next line.
+In this case, the preceding character is simply repeated on the next line.
 For example, if you copy and paste 時々 into Microsoft Word over and over again, at the beginning of the next line, Word won't allow 々 to appear in the first position (make sure you set the language to Japanese to take advantage of this feature).

-- when typing normally, for example すみずみ, your text will automatically get changed to 隅々, so there's no need to worry too much about if and when you should input 々.
+- When typing normally, for example すみずみ, your text will automatically get changed to 隅々, so there's no need to worry too much about if and when you should input 々.

 How does one type it?

 The nature of my business means that I'm having to produce tons of weird and special characters all the time.
-I'm probably different than most people (unless you're a polyglot publisher) so my situation won't make too much sense for the typical person.
+I'm probably different than most people (unless you're a polyglot publisher), so my situation won't make too much sense for the typical person.

 - What I have is a sheet of special characters, mostly IPA and lots of combinations, and a few other common alphabets that I commonly use.
 When I type in Slavic languages or in Georgian or Khmer, I typically switch the keyboard to that language as I've gotten used to key placement.
 For western European languages, I typically use an international Spanish keyboard, but it has its limitations, like Portuguese nasals and Scandinavian letters, but I usually copy and paste as I don't use them that often.
 I'm a very fast typist in Korean, Japanese, Mandarin (traditional only), Vietnamese, and Taiwanese, so I use the standard input methods for these.
-For other alphabets I infrequently use like Arabic, Persian, Hindi, Thai, I like to use transliteration tools or on-screen keyboards like provided in Google Translate.
+For other alphabets I infrequently use like Arabic, Persian, Hindi, and Thai, I like to use transliteration tools or on-screen keyboards like provided in Google Translate.
 (And if I'm having trouble finding a character, GT has saved me many times, often with the spell checker below the box.)
 In Windows you can also call up the On-Screen Keyboard by typing in "OSK" from the Start Menu, but sometimes it doesn't synchronize correctly with the software you're using.

 - As a final note, always edit your custom foreign characters in a pure TXT file, like Notepad or the popular Sublime text editor and not in software programs like Word.
 The reason for this is because Word and programs like it add a lot of formatting to whatever you type, and your character combinations may get destroyed when you copy from there to another location, especially when typing an email.
 I don't like the text in my email suddenly changing shape and size just because I pasted a special character in.
 So always copy special characters from a clean, pure text format.
 When I keep my data in Google Sheets (or previously, in Excel), I would always open the cell first (F2 in Excel, or Enter in GS) to grab the characters, as they are stored in pure text format.
 Once you close the cell, other formatting (like colour, weight, etc) will be carried with you when you copy the text.